Building Upon the past

 More than ever, Northern seeks to stay true to its tradition, even as it develops new programs and perspectives for ministry in the 21st century.
-Under our current President, Dr. Alistair Brown, the seminary remains strongly evangelical, ready to explore new ideas and take risks.
+Under our current President, Dr. William D. Shiell, the seminary remains strongly evangelical, ready to explore new ideas and take risks.

-Rooted in tradition with an eye to the future
+Rooted in tradition with an eye ON the future

 Statement of Faith